 Guy D. Newman Hall of American Ideals.
 Named for former Howard Payne president Dr. Guy D. Newman and completed in 1974, this facility houses classrooms as well as faculty offices for the School of Education, the School of Business and some of the School of Humanities.
-Some Douglas MacArthur Academy of Freedom classes and seminars are also held in Newman Hall.
+Some Guy D. Newman Honors Academy classes and seminars are also held in Newman Hall.
 (DBC campus, Austin Avenue and Coggin Avenue)